dolphindb/Tutorials_EN/python_api.md

 ```

-Calculate the sum of columns "vol" and "prc" in "ticker" groups:
+Calculate the sum of column "vol" and the sum of column "prc" in each "ticker" group:

 ```
 trade = s.loadTable(tableName="trade",dbPath=WORK_DIR+"/valuedb")